 Upon applying an electrical current the electromagnetic stator is energised by the coil with the flow of electricity.
 The coil is most frequently made of aluminium (sometimes iron), to minimise power loss a conducting material such as copper is wound around the coil.

-The challenge of precision stator plate cutting
+What is the challenge of precision stator plate cutting?

 Electric vehicle manufacturers face numerous challenges with regard to precision stator plate cutting: